henrietta-k/adapt-learning-wiki/Developing-plugins.md

 #### Plug-in naming policy
-In order to publish a plug-in it is required that a plug-in name must:-
+In order to publish a plug-in, it is required that a plug-in name must:-

-1. Be **Unique**, plug-in names are available on a first come, first serve basis.
+1. Be **Unique**, plug-in names are available on a first-come, first-serve basis.
 2. Start with **adapt-**
 3. Not start with **adapt-contrib-**, this is reserved for plug-ins that have been acknowledged by the Adapt Community as "officially" supported.
 To achieve contrib status a plug-in must conform to the projects standard for code convention and test coverage.